 The only direct transport services from Mondulkiri Province to Siem Reap are either private taxis or a minibus from Saen Monorom Town in Mondulkiri Province to Siem Reap.
 You could travel to Phnom Penh first and then catch another bus or minivan to Siem Reap but you would add at least 5 hours to the journey time.

-There is 1 daily direct minibus services from Mondulkiri to Siem Reap which you can book online.
+There are currently 2 direct services a day from Mondulkiri to Siem Reap available to book online.

 Use the Search Box below to buy your tickets from Mondulkiri to Siem Reap.

 - Bus services to Siem Reap depart from the Virakbuntham office in Saen Monorom Town.

 Siem Reap Bus Stop

 - Bus services from Mondulkiri terminate at the Vikram Buntham Office in Siem Reap near the Sivutha Roundabout.

 About Ta Som Temple in Siem Reap

 Ta Som is one of the smaller temples in the Ancient Khmer capital of Angkor, which is near to the modern day town of Siem Reap.
 Ta Som Temple is located within the Angkor Archaeological Park, which means that you need to buy a pass for the archaeological site as a whole in order to visit which costs $37 for a 1 day pass, $62 for a 3 day pass and $72 for a 7 day pass.
 You will also need to hire a vehicle and driver to take you there as there is no public transport to Ta Som Temple and its much too far to walk there from Siem Reap.
 Tuk-tuk drivers will typically charge $25 for a day long hire which enable you to see other temples during the same outing.